Jazz

 1964 Eric Dolphy Out to Lunch!.
 Sun Ra, Pharao Sanders.
 Jazzmobile funded by New York Foundation of banking families Warburgs, Seligman and Schiff.

-1966 John Coltrane Ascension (free jazz, Pharao Sanders).
+1966 John Coltrane Ascension (free jazz, Freddie Hubbard, Pharao Sanders).
 John Coltrane Live at the Village Vanguard Again!
 (Greenwich Village).
 Herbie Hancock (Buddhist organization Soka Gakkai International) soundtrack of Michelangelo Antonioni's Blow Up (Swinging London scene).
+Albert Ayler is signed to Impulse Records.

 1969 Miles Davis In a Silent Way (fusion with Rock, Laurel Canyon musician Frank Zappa).
-Davis collaborates with Chic Corea (Chelsea Hotel, Scientology).
+Davis collaborates with Chick Corea (Chelsea Hotel, Scientology).
+Sun Ra promoted by Rolling Stone magazine.

 1970 Miles Davis Bitches Brew.